 Night Sky at Dead Horse Point State Park

 In counterpoint to this, southern Utah has remained a last refuge for dark skies, skies that rival those our ancestors saw.
 Dead Horse Point State Park, recognized as an International Dark Sky Park in 2016, is one of the most active and accessible areas to stargaze in the Moab area.
-Its high plateau location, mountains far in the distance and cities out of sight yields a nearly full view of celestial sphere.
-Park staff routinely provide programs celebrating the night sky, from walks under the full moon to gazing through telescopes at objects millions of light years away.
+Its high plateau location, mountains far in the distance, and cities out of sight yield a nearly full view of the celestial sphere.
+Park staff routinely provide programs celebrating the night sky, from walks under the full moon to gazing through telescopes at objects millions of light-years away.
 Whether you want to enjoy by yourself or join a ranger, Dead Horse Point State Park is a premier spot to see the skies our ancestors wondered over and survived with.

 International Dark Sky Brochure